MehulGoel1/mehul.github.io/_posts/2024-06-21-Out of place.md

 ---
 layout: musing
-title: "Seemingly most out of place things are maybe the most in place"
+title: "Seemingly out of place things maybe are the most in place"
 description: "bio"
 category: musing